thedevstack/git-mirror/README.md

 so there has to be at least one you can control.
 A typical use-case would be your own [gitolite](http://gitolite.com/gitolite/index.html) installation, that you want to keep in sync with [GitHub](https://github.com/).
+Minimum required version of git is 1.8, because of option "--is-ancestor" in git-merge-base.

 ## Setup (gitolite)